rodolphe37/my-awesome-custom-alert/README.md

 > - warning
 > - & error,
 > - as well as the option with or without a button embedded in the modal (if the button is appear, you can customize the button text),
-> - make appear overlay or not with all alert individualy,
+> - make appear overlay or not for all alert individually,
 > - and you can customize the modal background color for each type of alert.

 ---